robert72127/alicedbv2/README.md

    FROM table2;

- It combines tuples from two tables, only passing those that appeard in both we first process first, inserted it into table and written it into out_queue, then processed second one, also write it into table and then update result in out_queue if needed
+ It combines tuples from two tables, only passing those that appeard in both we first process first, inserted it into table and written it into out_cache, then processed second one, also write it into table and then update result in out_cache if needed

  keep two tables one for each source so first we insert into tables, than perform cross check on both right and left and put into out